Dennis Franchione: Newsletter controversy

 The last issue of the newsletter, dated September 13, 2007, revealed that Franchione earned a net profit of $37,806.32 from the newsletter.
 In a press conference the following Tuesday, October 2, Franchione apologized in front of A&M football players and expressed his love for the job and the university, and his desire to "elevate the program to its highest level."
 A&M players also expressed their support for Franchione as a coach.
 Shortly after, an investigation had been launched to look into the matter, conducted by Bill Byrne and A&M's NCAA compliance officer, David Batson.
 The investigation concluded that Franchione violated two NCAA rules and one of the Big 12's sportsmanship policies.
 These findings were in turn reported to the NCAA.
 The NCAA requires coaches to submit reports that include "athletically related income and benefits from sources outside of the institution", which is also required by Franchione's contract.
-On October 11, 2007, Texas A&M officials issued a "letter of admonishment" to Franchione and ordered that the website CoachFran.com be shut down.
+Franchione also mentioned the names of recruits; NCAA rules bar coaches from talking about recruiting targets.
+Additionally, material in an April 2007 newsletter violated Big 12 rules.
+On October 11, 2007, Byrne issued a formal "letter of admonishment" to Franchione and ordered him to shut down CoachFran.com.
+Byrne also fired McKenzie.

 The discovery of the newsletter led CBS Sportsline (now CBSSports.com) columnist Gregg Doyel to call for Franchione to be fired.
-Doyel wrote that many of Franchione's columns announced firings of assistant coaches before that assistant was told himself and reported injuries that were not disclosed to the press.
-More seriously, Doyel said, his disclosures of injury information breached the trust of his players at best and violated federal health privacy law at worst.
+Doyel wrote that Franchione could have potentially been fired for cause simply for hiding the newsletter's existence.
+He added that many of Franchione's columns announced firings of assistant coaches before that assistant was told himself and reported injuries that were not disclosed to the press.
+More seriously, Doyel said, his disclosures of injury information breached the trust of his players at best and potentially violated federal health privacy law at worst.
 Doyel also argued that the entire venture would have violated federal tax law if Franchione had not told the IRS about it.
-He also suggested that Franchione may have known the newsletter's recipients were using the information to make better-informed bets on Aggie games.
+He also suggested that Franchione either knew or reasonably should have known that the newsletter's recipients were using the information to make better-informed bets on Aggie games.